kartverket/skiperator/README.md

 ## Routing reference

-Routing is a separate custom resource that can be used set ut path based routing for a Skiperator application.
+Routing is a separate custom resource that can be used to set up path-based routing for a Skiperator application.
 Use this instead of the `ingresses` field in the `Application` custom resource.
 The routes are processed in order, so the last route should be a catch-all route.
 This will only work for applications in the same namespace as the Routing resource.